Top 20 Jobs of the future: How to prepare for the AI revolution

 1. What are the jobs of the future?

-Jobs of the future will be jobs created by the emergence of a field or industry into popularity.
-For example, Artificial Intelligence is very much in the public eye, and in ten years, it may remain so.
-An example of an AI job is a Prompt Editor "responsible for triggering the most efficient series of commands to an AI tool to get the desired outcome."
+Jobs of the future are employment opportunities that come from a new field or industry.
+For example, artificial intelligence is very much in the public eye, and in 10 years, it may remain so.
+An example of an AI job is a prompt editor who makes the most efficient series of commands to AI to get the right outcome.

 2. How will technology and automation impact the job market?

 Automation is the replacement of an employee with a computer or machine.
-For example, manual factory workers can be replaced by machines, while a phone-based customer care manager can be replaced by a chatbot with speech-to-text and text-to-speech capabilities.
+For example, manual factory workers can be replaced by machines, while a phone-based customer care manager can replace a chatbot with speech-to-text and text-to-speech capabilities.
 Technological advancements will determine when the company can be ready to automate.

 3. What skills are required for jobs of the future?

-It will depend on the industry's needs and job requirements at that time.
-However, employers are always looking for soft skills, or human skills, such as critical thinking, problem-solving, collaboration, and leadership.
-For both technical and soft skills, it is recommended that the job seeker develops a culture of continuous learning.
+It will depend on the industry's needs and job requirements.
+However, employers always seek soft or human skills, such as critical thinking, problem-solving, collaboration, and leadership.
+For both technical and soft skills, it's important to keep continuous learning in mind.

 4. How can I prepare for jobs of the future?